jvictor0/theallelectricsmartgrid/docs/lamejuis.md

 As far as I'm aware, this is a novel method for generated sequences.
 It isn't as tricky to learn as it might seem, just play with the switches.
 Co-muting the left few inputs tends to produces harmonically coherent melodies.
 Voices with more co-muted inputs tend to play more sparesly.
 Multiple voices with the same inputs co-muted but different positions for the percentile knob tend to form a bits of counterpoint and interlocked rhythms.

+## Polyphony

+Sending a polyphonic input to the percentile CV yeilds a polyphonic output for the corresponding voice's pitch and gate outs.
+Send several sequences, or just several static offsets, to the percentile CV in and get polyphonic outputs, sharing the co-mutes and percentile knob offset.
+Even just static 0V and 5V signals can get nice independent counterpunctual lines.

 ## Lattice Expander

 The lattice expander won't change what LameJuis is up to, but it can help with visualization.
 The X-coordinate is the top interval, the Y-coordinate is the middle interval.
 It will change the layout as the bottom interval changes (I can't make it 3-d, sorry), and switch to cents if non 12-EDO intervals (or user-provided intervals) are used.
 Just slap it to the right of LameJuis and watch the lights blink.

-For some lovely vocal harmonies using a similar visualization, check out Gary Garrett's [Flying Dream](https://www.youtube.com/watch?app=desktop&v=jA1C9VFqJKo).
+For some glorious vocal harmonies using a similar visualization, check out Gary Garrett's [Flying Dream](https://www.youtube.com/watch?app=desktop&v=jA1C9VFqJKo).

 ## Randomizer

 There are several randomizer functions, that will randomize parameters to different levels of chaos.
 Level 0 is the most tame, level 3 means flip all the switches and see what happens.
 Just right-click to find em.

+## Time-Quantize Mode

+In this mode, switch and knob values are only read when an input gate or percentile CV changes value.
+This can make it easier to time chanes, especially when using the mouse.
+Keep in mind, however, some co-muted inputs could be running faster than any audible, musical pulse.
+Find it in the right-click menu.

 ## Tips and Tricks